What is your estimated Chapter 13 Plan Payment? Check your precise estimate below.

 For a Chapter 13, your bankruptcy attorney or you propose a repayment plan to pay back a portion or all of your debts.
 This is usually completed over a three or five-year period based on numerous factors in a Chapter 13 bankruptcy.
 The results of our Chapter 13 calculator below is just an estimate of your minimum plan payment.
 To have a more precise plan payment, check out our more precise calculator that uses official US bankruptcy forms.

+A Chapter 13 Bankruptcy is the chapter in the bankruptcy code that allows the debtors to adjust the debts in relation to his/her income.
+It allows the debtor to keep property and pay debts usually over three to five years.
 The Chapter 13 calculator rough estimate considers debts that you want to pay for property or things you want to keep and certain debts that you are legally obligated to pay.
 In addition, it also considers trustee fees and certain legal fees.

 The rough estimate computes the minimum Chapter 13 plan payment estimate.
 The output does not consider disposable income, non exempt assets, or other pertinent pieces of financial information.
 Your plan payment may be significantly higher if you have disposable income or assets that are not considered in the rough estimate.

 This can be a great 2 minute estimate of what your minimum plan payment may be, but it does not go into as great of detail as the precise estimate.